Find Affordable College Courses

 11 Yearly Graduations

 The 18th most popular school in the country for international studies majors who are seeking their master's degree is Texas State University.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to international studies majors at Texas State.
-Of these students, 18% were women and 64% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 11 people received their master's degree in international studies from Texas State.
+Of these students, 92% were women and 33% were members of underrepresented racial-ethnic groups.
+Texas State University international studies graduates who receive their master's degree go on to jobs earning a median salary of $53,017.

 Below are some popular majors that are similar to international studies that offer master’s degrees.